Skip to content

 • prompt_id (string)

-• prompt (string, this attribute is excluded if log_prompts_enabled is configured to be false)
+• prompt (string; excluded if telemetry.logPrompts is false)

 • auth_type (string)

-• gemini_cli.tool_call: This event occurs for each function call.
+• gemini_cli.tool_call: Emitted for each tool (function) call.

 • Attributes: